kuntiniong/concert-ticket-app/README.md

 - 2.1 Write a Google Apps Script to sync Google Sheets with Strapi and perform real-time (i.e. when the spreadsheet is on editing) CRUD operations
 - 2.2 Setup a installable trigger to enable script automation for external API calls (to Strapi)
 - 2.3 Create a tunnel for the local Strapi server to the internet using ngrok for testing
-> *the script should be running in Google's cloud <- strapiSync.js*
+> *the script should be running in Google's server*

 ### 3. Building the Frontend
+- 3.1 Import the shadcn components through the shadcn CLI
+- 3.2 Setup two pages and App Router -> Home Page and Booking Page
+- 3.3 Integrate state management with React hooks
+- 3.4 Integrate API calls using Fetch